adammurdoch/kotlin-tools/base-plugins/README.md

 A settings plugin that must be applied to the settings of any build that uses these plugins.

-## `net.rubygrapefruit.native.lib`
+## `net.rubygrapefruit.native.desktop-lib`

-Builds a library implemented in Kotlin/Native that targets native desktop platforms.
+Builds a library implemented in Kotlin multiplatform that targets native desktop platforms.

 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
 - Adds `unixMain` source sets for Kotlin code that is shared by macOS and Linux targets.

 ## `net.rubygrapefruit.native.cli-app`

-Builds a command-line application implemented in Kotlin/Native that targets native desktop platforms.
+Builds a command-line application implemented in Kotlin multiplatform that targets native desktop platforms.

 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
 - Adds `unixMain` and `unixTest` source sets for Kotlin code that is shared by macOS and Linux targets.